RobertBeraru/Automated-Testing-Framework/README.md

 -Dynamic data generation for testing various scenarios, ensuring comprehensive coverage.

+## Mocha for JavaScript Testing
+-Utilization of Mocha as the test framework for organizing and executing test cases.

+-Structuring tests with Mocha's suite and test constructs for improved readability and maintainability.

+-Support for asynchronous testing with Mocha's flexible testing approach.

 ## Mocha Awesome Reports

 -Stylish and informative test reports generated using Mocha Awesome.

 -Visual representation of test results, including detailed information on test cases and execution history.

 ## Getting Started